dewaldsch/Set-Streamer-Stuff/README.md

-This is a LioranBoard 2 Buttons each of the the Set tags just
+This is an LioranBoard 2 Buttons command, each of the buttons

+will set the 1 of the following title tags or category, and

 need to be copied and pasted and only a few things need to

-be changed to work dor your stream go into the commands or
+be changed to work for your stream go into the commands or

-the buttons each btton wherever you see the word "USERNAME"
+the buttons each button wherever you see the word "USERNAME"

-you have to input your twitch name and make suresure that you
+you have to input your twitch name and make sure that you

-have the File TAGS.CSV in your main Lioranboard folder
+have the File TAGS.CSV in your main Lioranboard folder.

 Also Read The PDF it will tell you all the commands and what